Welcome to today's edition of the Rush 24-7 podcast.

 Rush Limbaugh.

-A custom made run.
+A custom-made run.

 Well, see, the problem is I'm not stuck in a rut, but my chair is.

-And it it's a it's a it's a distraction.
+And it's a distraction.

 Anyway, great to have you here.